cepalium/daily-coding-problems/README.md

 Given an array of integers , return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

 For example,
-<li> if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24] </li>
+* if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24]
-<li>If our input was [3, 2, 1], the expected output would be [2, 3, 6]
+* If our input was [3, 2, 1], the expected output would be [2, 3, 6]

 ---

 ### #3

 Given the root to a binary tree, implement serialize(root), which serializes the tree into a string, and deserialize(s), which deserializes the string back into the tree.

 Example: given a Node class <br/>
 ```